 21}

-If your NGINX version supports HTTP v2, refer to the HTTP v2 section of the Appendix.
+If your NGINX version supports HTTP v2, refer to the HTTP v2 Support section here.

 The HUMAN NGINX Lua Plugin configuration requirements must be completed before proceeding to the next stage of installation.